15 Days |

 The Fort is entirely constructed of red sandstone and marble and is laid out on four levels, each with a courtyard.
 The main entrance gate is Surajpol having a fascinating architecture.
 Near the Ganesh Gate, there is Goddess Sila Devi temple.
 The Diwan-e-Aam - hall of public audience, Diwan-e-Khas - hall of private audience, Sheesh Mahal - palace of mirrors and SukhNiwas are worth treating your eyes with.
 At the SukhNiwas, a pleasant climate is created by winds that blow over a water cascade.
 There is a facility of elephant ride while ascending the hill, or one may choose Jeep ride too.

 Visit the JantarMantar (astronomic observatory of Jaisingh II) – a UNESCO World Heritage Site.
-It is an equinoctial sundial, consisting of a gigantic triangular gnomon with the hypotenuse parallel to the Earth's axis.
 The instrument is intended to measure the time of day, correct to half a second and declination of the Sun and the other heavenly bodies.

 This day you will be driven to the Delhi International airport for you to catch your return flight.
 Your religious and spiritual tour of North India comes to an end.
 No accommodation reserved for this day.